X2 (roller coaster): History

-On December 19, 2000, Six Flags Magic Mountain announced that it would be adding three roller coasters for the 2001 season as part of a $30 million expansion: Déjà Vu, Goliath Jr. and the original X. This would bring the total to 15, beating the world coaster capital, Cedar Point.
-X was a prototype 4th Dimension roller coaster by Arrow Dynamics.
+On December 19, 2000, Six Flags Magic Mountain announced X as one of three roller coasters planned for the 2001 season as part of a $30 million expansion, along with Goliath Jr. and Déjà Vu.
+The additions would increase the park's coaster total to 15, surpassing Cedar Point amid what the Times Recorder described as a "coaster war" between the parks.
+X was a prototype of Arrow Dynamics' 4th Dimension roller coaster design.